Brian-Pho/Textbook-Notes/content/posts/books/make-it-stick/index.md

 - While it's true that most all of us have a decided preference for how we like to learn new material, the premise behind learning styles is that we learn better when the mode of presentation matches the particular style in which an individual is best able to learn.
 That's the critical claim.
 - Three parts of intelligence
-    - analytical
+    - Analytical
-    - creative
+    - Creative
-    - practical
+    - Practical
 - Where aptitude tests and learning styles emphasizes our strengths and encourages us to focus on them, dynamic testing helps us to discover our weakness and correct them.
 - High structure builders learn new material better than low structure builders.
 - High structure builders develop the skill to identify foundational concepts and their key building blocks and to sort new information based on whether it adds to the larger structure and one's knowledge or is extraneous and can be put aside.